 - Automotive refinishing

-For more information consult the California Air Resources Board webpage for businesses.
+For more information, consult the California Air Resources Board for businesses.

 Hazardous waste is a waste with properties that make it potentially dangerous or harmful to human health or the environment.
 The universe of hazardous wastes is large and diverse.
 Hazardous wastes can be liquids, solids, or contained gases.
 They can be the by-products of manufacturing processes, discarded used materials, or discarded unused commercial products, such as cleaning fluids (solvents) or pesticides.
 In regulatory terms, a hazardous waste is a waste that appears on one of the four Resource Conservation and Recovery Act hazardous wastes lists (the F-list, K-list, P-list, or U-list) or that exhibits one of the four characteristics of a hazardous waste – ignitability, corrosivity, reactivity, or toxicity.
 However, materials can be hazardous wastes even if they are not specifically listed or don’t exhibit any characteristic of a hazardous waste.

-For more information consult the California Department of Toxic Substances Control webpage on hazardous waste.
+For more information on hazardous waste, consult the California Department of Toxic Substances Control.